 But do lucky charms even work?
 Sadly, there is no scientific proof to support the notion that carrying or wearing a lucky charm can directly influence real-world outcomes.

 However, it’s worth noting that believing in the power of a lucky charm could potentially have a placebo effect.

 If possessing a lucky charm boosts your confidence or helps reduce anxiety in stressful situations, this improved mental state could arguably lead to better a performance, possibly leading to better results.

 While some believe that blowing on the dice before rolling them will result in them producing the desired total, some go a step further and will kiss the dice.
 There are even some who will lick them!

 Though kissing and licking the dice are considered lucky by some, there are plenty of others who find it quite an unhygienic thing to do, especially if the dice are passed around and used by multiple players, as they often are.

 A more socially agreeable thing to do is blow on the dice instead.

 If you land a big win, would you wear the exact same clothes next time you go to a casino?
 That’s what quite a few gamblers do.

-They’re convinced it’s their outfit that brought them the luck they needed to win.
+They’re convinced their outfit brought them the luck they needed to win.
 Therefore, each and every subsequent time they visit a casino, they will make sure they’re wearing the exact same clothes as they wore on the day they got lucky.

-The whole, entire outfit has to be replicated, otherwise it just won’t work.
+The whole, entire outfit has to be replicated; otherwise, it just won’t work.
 As the superstition goes, your luck will dramatically decrease even if the only thing different about your clothing is a new pair of socks.